Contaminated soil, dry rot, radon, cannabis, etc.: How to protect yourself

-As regulator of real estate and mortgage brokerage activities in Quebec, the OACIQ is mandated by the government to enforce the Real Estate Brokerage Act to ensure your protection.
+As regulator of real estate activity in Quebec, the OACIQ is mandated by the government to enforce the Real Estate Brokerage Act to ensure your protection.
 This Act and its regulations impose various duties on your broker, including the duty to verify and disclose any information relevant to the transaction.
 Also note that agency executive officers are responsible for ensuring that their brokers comply with the Act and the regulations thereunder.

 As its name suggests, it’s in the Declarations by the seller of the immovable form that the seller must disclose, in good faith and to the best of his knowledge, everything he knows about the condition of the property, its history as well as any improvements or repairs made, and provide evidence to that effect.

 The seller’s broker must help the seller complete the form and make the appropriate verifications.
 He may even in this context suggest a pre-sale inspection to his client.

 For his part, after reading the content of the Declarations by the seller of the immovable form with his client, the buyer’s broker will advise him based on the issues disclosed.
 For example, after recommending a full inspection of the property, as he is required to do so, the broker may:

 - suggest a more in-depth inspection of a component of the property;